-If you plan to get a divorce, you may want to speak with a divorce lawyer Overland Park, KS residents trust.
+If you plan to get a divorce, you may want to speak with a divorce lawyer residents trust.
 You want someone knowledgeable and experienced on your side during this time.
-A skilled lawyer, such as from Des Moines Injury Law, can guide you through the entire process and answer all of your questions.
+A skilled lawyer, such as from the Law Office of Daniel E. Stuart, P.A. can guide you through the entire process and answer all of your questions.

 Things That Can Slow Down a Divorce